endymion1818/deliciousreverie/src/pages/post/favourite-books.md

 2. **John Keats complete poems** - the sheer genius of this 20 year olds ideas was amazing.
 Such a tragic life too (he died aged 26)
 3. **Victor Hugo - les Miserables (translated by Norman Denny).** An undiluted masterpiece, Paris in minature and a lot of fascinating philosophical meandering in between.
 4. **James Joyce - Poems & shorter writings.** JJ’s books are unnaproachable but he had a command of English like only Shakespeare, which makes his poetry magnificent.
-5. **Virginia Woolf - To The Lighthouse.** Just read the opening page.
+5. **Virginia Woolf - The Waves.** Just read the opening page.
 She understood people on such an intrinsic level.
 6. **Marcel Proust - Swanns Way.** He takes a long time to get to the point but it’s like climbing a mountain, the view from the peak is indescribably beautiful.
 7. **Foundation - Asimov.** The scope of the initial concept for the series is mind boggling.
 8. **Frank Herbert - Dune.** world building at its absolute best